-Considering a variety of factors such as match rating, goal involvement, interceptions, clearances, chances created, crosses, and passing accuracy, here are the 15 best midfielders in the world right now.
-We have not included players who also play as forwards such as Salah, Fekir, Muller, Mane, or Sterling.
+Considering a variety of factors such as match rating, goal involvement, interceptions, clearances, chances created, crosses, and passing accuracy, here are the 10 best midfielders in the world right now.
+We have not included players who also play as forwards such as Salah, Fekir, Muller, Grealish, or Son.

 9. Bernardo Silva

 Bernardo Silva was back to his brilliant best last season and was one of the best players in the Premier League.
 He has become the player that makes Guardiola’s side tick.
 He is a wizard with the ball at his feet, and he works just as hard to win possession back for his side.
-Silva gets into any team in the world on current form.
-Last season, he made 20 interceptions and provided 14 clearances, which shows the less talked about the defensive ability of this player.
+Silva gets into any team in the world on his current form.
+It’s understandable why Manchester are so keen to keep him at the Etihad Stadium.

 6. Sergej Milinkovic-Savic